0152la/FreescaleDocumentation/source/sensors.rst

 At the time of writing this document, none of the sensors presented here are given with the car; you will have to obtain them yourself.
 The main component required for this is a bluetooth transmitter that you will have to attach to the board yourself (you can see an example in :numref:`fig:bluetooth`.

-An option for a bluetooth transmitter is **ADD BT TX NAME** (which is available on `Amazon<ADD AMAZON LINK>`_.
-You will also need to download the code for the bluetooth transmitter and receiver Simulink blocks, available `here<ADD BLUETOOTH CODE LINK>`_.
+An option for a bluetooth transmitter is the HC-05 (which is available on `Amazon <http://www.amazon.co.uk/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=hc-05>`_).
+You will also need to download the code for the bluetooth transmitter and receiver Simulink blocks, available `here <https://github.com/mattdouthwaite/HiPEDS-Sensors-Group>`_.
 You will also find blocks for a variety of different sensors.

 This guide assumes you have added the bluetooth transmitter to your board and have downloaded the required Simulink libraries.